konradzdeb/blog/content/post/2025-07-24-python-models-app/index.md

 # Final Considerations
 I've used a recent version of PyTorch to leverage Metal Performance Shaders (MPS)—Apple’s framework enabling GPU acceleration on Apple Silicon and Intel Macs.
 Although my chosen PyTorch version wasn't officially tested with Core ML Tools, it functioned without issue.
 However, for robustness, ensure compatibility between PyTorch and Core ML library versions.

 If your use case involves image classification, consider exploring Apple’s Vision Foundation Models.
 These models are optimized for on-device performance and simplify common image classification tasks significantly.
 Alternatively, if sticking with PyTorch is important, consider using **PyTorch Mobile**.
 PyTorch Mobile lets you run PyTorch models natively on-device, offering enhanced control with minimal translation between training and inference environments.

+The entire project, including training scripts, conversion logic, and Swift application code, is available through the GitHub repository: [https://github.com/konradzdeb/SwiftPythonML](https://github.com/konradzdeb/SwiftPythonML).